Travvy88/DocumentGenerator_DoGe/README.md

 # DoGe — Synthetic DOcument GEnerator for Document AI

 DoGe is designed to synthesize a dataset of realistic document scans.
-Each document contains meaningful text, headings, tables, pargraphs with different formatting and fonts which is parsed from Wikipedia.
+Each document contains meaningful text, headings, tables, paragraphs with different formatting and fonts which are parsed from Wikipedia.
 The coordinates of the words are extracted using the No-OCR method we invented for faster generation on CPU.

 ## Document examples